Degico/Fort.js/README.md

 #Fort.js

 Modern progress bar for form completion.
+All you do is add the form and Fort.js' algorithm will take care of the rest.

 ##Usage
 Using Fort.js is so simple, it's simple.
 All you do is insert `fort.min.js` and  `fort.min.css` into the `<head>` then pop in an `<input>` into `<div class="top">`.
 Anything outside of the `<div>` won't count.
 And don't forget jQuery.
 Yep, that's all there is to it.
 Fort.js does the rest.